 On Monday, March 5th, about 8,000 people living in the low-lying areas of North Wagga Wagga, in New South Wales, Australia were ordered to evacuate their homes thanks to flash flooding caused by the overflowing Murrumbidgee River.

-According to experts, these tiny arachnids, that measure a mere one centimeter were also trying to escape from the rising waters so, they performed a nifty trick called ballooning, whereby they let out individual silk strands which enables them to float up in the air with the wind.
+According to experts, these tiny arachnids, that measure a mere one centimeter were also trying to escape from the rising waters.
+So, they performed a nifty trick called ballooning, whereby they let out individual silk strands to enable them to float up in the air with the wind.

 Since there were only a few dry spots left, most of them landed close to each other on high grasslands, trees, shrubs and whatever else they could find to keep them from drowning.
 Once there, they did what they do best - weave soft wispy webs.

 Also known as sheet weavers because of the shape of their webs or money spiders because they are believed to bring good luck, Linyphiidae spiders are quite common, especially in the Northern Hemisphere.
 However, very few people are aware of them because they are so tiny and usually construct their webs closer to the ground.